ON AI and artistry

 My practical explorations include Artificial Intern and Alter Ego, in which I’ve explored different ways of using AI-tools that can strengthen my creative practice.
 I like to keep myself updated in the field, curiously exploring everything from sound and video tools, to text, 3d-modelling and image making.

-Though I’m generally positive towards technological advancements like AI, I think it’s important to have a critical view of how they are created and used.
+Though I’m generally positive towards technological advancements, I think it’s important to have a critical view of how they are created and used.
 Generative AI is largely developed by a handful of big corporations that hold a lot of power over the field.
 The sources of the training data are often murky and AI still holds a lot of bias in the way it represents the human experience.
+Is it possible to make changes in the field?
+Can changes be brought forward by art?

 I argue that in the flood of automated outputs, the human artist remains irreplaceable.
-Using AI tools or not, it’s the context, intentionality, and interpretation of the human experience that makes the “stuff” into art.
-Without it, it’s just contentless content.
+Using AI tools or not, maybe it’s the context, intentionality, and interpretation of the human experience that makes the work art?

 I regularly teach the subject and have had talks at Malmö Museum for Media Evolution, at Beckmans Design School in Stockholm, and at Form/ Designcenter, to name a few.